ITU-BDSA2024-GROUP10/Chirp/docs/report.md

 ## Pull Requests

-To help validate pull requests and help make sure only code that:
+To validate pull requests and ensure that only code meeting the following criteria:

 - Contains no warnings

-- Is able to build

-- Has no failing test
+- Successfully builds

+- Passes all tests

+is merged into the main branch.
-was pulled into main, the following workflow structure was set up.
+The following workflow structure was established.

 ![Illustration of github workflows for pull requests into the main branch of _Chirp!_ ](images/PullRequests.png){ width=75%}